autostatic/rtcqs/README.rst

 Make sure the virtual environment module is installed, on Ubuntu this would be ``python3-venv``.
-Then create a virtual environment in a directory of of choice and install rtcqs in there.
+Then create a virtual environment in a directory of choice and install rtcqs in there.
 ::

   mkdir -p ~/path/to/rtcqs